jooni41/Detection-and-Classification-of-writing-activity-in-Air/README.md

 		     1b).
 Sensor :
 		                  Contains 38 participants and each participants data is stored in separated folder id and that folder contains the selected raw feature data taken from raw sensor data in Not_writing_sequence_start - writing_sequence - Not_writing_sequence_end along with respective image as well.

+Evaluation Metrics:
+ Accuracy, Precision, and Recall
+WE ARE LOOKING FORWARD TO....
+(1).
+An executable program of complete pipeline from data preprocessing to result generation, requiring only path to input data (source files) and to store the output results (destination)
+(2).
+One page expaliantion of your system implementation and methodology